PopovEvgeniy/desexonix/readme.txt

 Exit codes

-0 — Operation was successfully completed.
+0: Operation was successfully completed.
-1 — Can't open the input file.
+1: Can't open the input file.
-2 — Can't create the output file.
+2: Can't create the output file.
-3 — Invalid length of the target file.
+3: Invalid length of the target file.
-4 — Can't allocate memory.
+4: Can't allocate memory.

-Third—party code
+Third�party code

 Some code was taken from XXX Games tools by the CTPAX-X team (http://www.ctpax-x.org/?goto=files&show=21).
 It was relicensed with permission from the author.